How to Obtain a Startup Visa for Japan

 Shibuya Ward, in the middle of Tokyo, is one of Japan’s most popular startup incubators.

-The Shibuya Startup Support assists foreign entrepreneurs in obtaining a startup visa.
-In addition, they provide the necessary administrative procedures for setting up a business, including finding an office and residential space and setting up bank accounts.
+Shibuya Startup Support assists foreign entrepreneurs in obtaining a startup visa.
+They also provide the necessary administrative procedures for setting up a business, including finding an office and residential space and setting up bank accounts.

 Startup Fukuoka